Acute Traumatic Stress Disorder

 Acute Traumatic Stress Disorder is also referred to as acute stress disorder (ASD).
 It is an emotional response that is the consequence of experiencing a single dangerous or emotionally threatening event.

 Acute Stress Disorder usually occurs in people within 20 to 30 days after they experience a distressing or traumatic event.
-The event causes anxiety and can lead to the development of panic attacks.
+The event of acute stress disorder causes anxiety and can lead to the development of panic attacks.
 The length of time the Acute Traumatic Stress Disorder symptoms last vary from 3 to 30 days.
 Studies suggest that 33% of people who go through a distressing event experience acute traumatic stress disorder.

-Changes in arousal:
+Changes in arousal

 - Sleep disturbances such as hypersomnia (increased amount of sleep), or insomnia (decreased amount of sleep).